 That said, there are plenty of child-friendly activities available in the city.
 Several expat support systems exist to help calm any parent's nerves against unanticipated stress.

 Family life in Moscow

 The long months of freezing temperatures in Moscow inevitably affect family life and limit the outdoor activities one can enjoy.
 Few Russian families and children can be seen out on the streets in winter unless they are heavily bundled up.
-However, ice-skating is a common activity for children and adults alike in winter.
+That said, ice-skating is a common activity for children and adults alike in winter.

 Traffic in Moscow can be a real problem.
-People drive fast and there are very few above-ground places to cross larger roads.
+People drive fast and there are few above-ground places to cross larger roads.
 So, if using a stroller, this means tackling stairs to enter and exit the pedestrian-friendly underpass.
 Baby carriers may be a preferred option.

 The metro is extensive, cheap and easy to use but, again, expats should bear in mind the presence of stairs.
 Once familiar with the most common metro stops, parents will be able to choose those with no stairs and make life a little easier.

 Many expats hire a driver to avoid these issues and to make it easier to get around in freezing temperatures.
 Expats should try and negotiate this as part of an employment package, if possible.

 Best places to live in Moscow with kids